 What Is C++?

-The language is well-known for being created and tested by programmers throughout its history, which means that the language today has a number of features that are designed for specific use cases programmers have encountered over the years.
+This language is well-known for being created and tested by programmers throughout its history.
+This means that the language today has a number of features designed for specific use cases programmers have encountered over the years.

 Many people are curious about what C++ is and how it differs from C. The simple answer is C++ is an extended version of C which includes all the latter’s features.
 It supports object-oriented programming, which is a type of development using objects and classes.
 This structure allows you to reduce repetition and increase efficiency in your code.